burtenshaw/RelGraph/readme.md

 # plan

-build a knowledge graph of relations between characters, and map their relations based on learnt representations of common relations.
+Build a knowledge graph of relations between characters, and map their relations based on learnt common relations.

 # steps :

 - [x] parse entity sentences using annotation and neural corefernece
 - [x] embed using bert
 - [x] cluster using umap
-- [ ] represent relations
+- [x] represent relations
-- [ ] build network
+- [x] build network
 - [ ] visualise networks of relations by age / character

 # questions for lindsey

-have you downe any pos / corefe work before?
+have you down any pos / coref work before?

 do you have other entities or just characters